How to take care of your Chinese Evergreen (Aglaonema)

 Chinese Evergreens are generally unbothered by pests and problems but here are some common problems you could run into if you don’t properly care for your plant:

-- Overwatering: are the stems and leaves yellowing and mushy?
+Are the stems and leaves yellowing and mushy?
 Are you trimming off dead, yellow leaves very often?
 If so, you most likely have an overwatering issue and should remove the soil, trim any rotted roots off, and repot your plant into fresh, dry soil, making sure to only water when the top couple inches of soil are dry.

-- Spider Mites: you will often see a sticky residue on the undersides of the leaves and tiny webbing all along the leaves.
+You will often see a sticky residue on the undersides of the leaves and tiny webbing all along the leaves.
 Wash the plant off and allow the leaves and stems to dry off, then treat the entire plant (stems included!) with a neem oil mix or a spider mite spray you can get from your local garden centre or plant shop.

-- Scale: if you notice a sticky, honeydew-like sap on the bottoms of leaves and brown “lumps” along the stems, you may be experiencing scale.
+If you notice a sticky, honeydew-like sap on the bottoms of leaves and brown “lumps” along the stems, you may be experiencing scale.
 Their damage includes yellowing and dropping of leaves (not just the oldest leaves) and very little new growth.
 They can be treated with any insecticidal soap, just make sure you treat your plant consistently for a few weeks to eliminate them.

 With all that being said, Chinese Evergreens are a great plant to have in your home, they purify the air you breathe and are a breeze to take care of, as long as you follow the guidelines above!